Today the weather was damp and cold and quite cloudy, with the sun low in the sky.

 YEW GROVE AREA

-Along the path from the Drainage Channel, I found some purple jelly fungi — Ascocoryne sarcoides (Fig. 12.5), and two bright pink fungi which looked like Atheniella adonis var. coccinea (Fig. 12.6).
+Along the path from the Drainage Channel, I found some purple jelly fungi — Ascocoryne sarcoides (Fig. 12.7).

 OUTPOST AREA

-Further on, I spotted some Phlebia radiata (Fig. 12.7) and a Typhula fistulosa.
+Further on, I spotted some Phlebia radiata and a Typhula fistulosa.

 In the Outpost area, I saw Calocera cornea and Nectria cinnabarina.